Synopsis

 Abstract

-‘Stan & Sven’ combines stop motion animation with children’s literature, to positively help young children understand the complex dynamics of life, in this case depression.
+‘Stan & Sven: A Plan to Help Stan’ combines stop motion animation with children’s literature, to positively help young children understand the complex dynamics of life, in this case depression.

 The aim is to translate the original children’s story by Denise Stacey, into a short animation through a playful exploration of physical and tactile environments with